Last Modified:21 May 2026

 • Telephone and internet: Concessional rates through some providers

-How Long Does It Take?
-And What Causes Delays?
+How Long Does It Take, and What Causes Delays?

 Services Australia aims to process most Age Pension claims within 49 days of receiving all required information.
-Many straightforward claims are processed faster; complex cases involving overseas pensions, real estate valuations, or multiple investment accounts can take longer.
+Many straightforward claims are processed faster.
+Complex cases involving overseas pensions, real estate valuations, or multiple investment accounts can take longer.

 The most common causes of delays, all avoidable with good preparation: